cameraui/docs/notifications/index.md

 - **Notify for sounds.** Which sounds, such as alarms or glass breaking.
 - **Notify for sensors.** A doorbell, a contact sensor, a siren, or a security system.
 - **Notification speed.** How long to wait for a good picture. **Immediate** sends right away, with a picture only if one is ready. **Balanced** (the default) waits up to 2 seconds, **Best** up to 4.
 A recognized face always sends immediately, and the picture is updated quietly afterwards.
-- **Cooldown (seconds).** A quiet period after an alert, so one busy scene doesn't flood you.
+- **Cooldown (seconds).** A quiet period after an alert.
 30 seconds by default, up to 600.
 Doorbell and alarms bypass it.
 - **Video in push.** Attach a short clip of the moment to the push.
 On iPhone it plays right in the notification, on Android the expanded notification animates the clip frame by frame,[^androidframes] and the in-app alert opens with a player.
 Uses the lowest recorded quality.
 Off by default.

 ## Pushes with an AI description

-With [AI descriptions](/detection/genai-descriptions) on, the alert carries what the AI saw instead of the bare "person detected".[^ai] **Moment Pushes** in the camera's settings is what does that, which also means the alert waits for the description.
+With [AI descriptions](/detection/genai-descriptions) on, the alert carries what the AI saw instead of the bare "person detected".[^ai] This is **Moment Pushes** in the camera's settings, and the alert waits for the description.
 Doorbell rings and alarms still arrive immediately, and when the model does not answer in time the plain detection push goes out instead.

 **Push Timing** decides how often a busy event reaches you:

 - **Per Moment.** Each moment pushes as its description is ready.
 This is the default.
-- **Per Event.** The descriptions collect and one push goes out after the scene has been quiet for a while, the story of the whole visit instead of a buzz per moment.
+- **Per Event.** The descriptions collect and one push goes out after the scene has been quiet for a while.
 Tapping it opens the beginning of the event.

 An alert that is already on your lock screen is updated quietly when something better arrives, a recognized name or a sharper picture, without buzzing again.

 ## Critical alerts

-Some events are too important to hold back. **Critical alerts**, like a doorbell ring or an alarm, are delivered immediately and ignore both the cooldown and quiet hours.
+**Critical alerts**, like a doorbell ring or an alarm, are delivered immediately and ignore both the cooldown and quiet hours.

 [^license]: Push notifications to the mobile apps require an active camera.ui subscription.
 [^device]: The **This device** row is the exception.
 It only affects the phone or computer you are on.